 Article by Tom Serres

 Blockchain has come a long way since it was known only as a support for cryptocurrencies.
-Today, blockchain is starting to have an impact on the way business gets done.
-It also has a future in the fashion industry.
+Today, blockchain systems are starting to have an impact on the way business gets done.
+This technology also has a future in the fashion industry.
 In fact, it was introduced into the fashion world at the Shanghai Fashion Week in late 2016, and its future in fashion looks bright.

 What Is Blockchain, and Where Is It Going?

 We recently published a whitepaper titled “Introducing Asset Chains – The Cognitive, Friction-Free and Blockchain-Enabled Future of Supply Chains.”
 In it, we discuss the impact that blockchain can have on supply chains.